shadrach-tayo/mws-stage-3/README.md

 To get this server running locally in your terminal:

 - `git clone https://github.com/shadrach-tayo/restaurant-reviews-graphql-server.git` to clone the repo.
-- `npm i` to get the dependencies.
-- `npm run dev` to run the dev server
+- `npm start` to start client server